APMonitor/begin_java/06-Operators.md

 ```

 ## Combining Operators
 You can combine any of the operators we have talked about in this lesson to create complex logical statements.
-For instance, let's say that you want to write a program that will test weather your total expenses are within your monthly budget.
+For instance, let's say that you want to write a program that will test whether your total expenses are within your monthly budget.
 The program below adds up three variables representing different parts of your budget, then it tests whether the total is under your maximum budget.
 ```
 double gasolineCost = 37.50;
 double entertainmentCost = 12.00;